 Focused on the Twentieth Century, this course analyzes the construction of Caribbean identities among transnational Caribbean communities that link Cuba, Puerto Rico, the Dominican Republic and Haiti to their US diasporas.
-We will study historical documents, fictionalized memoirs, poetry, theatre, and the centrality of Caribbean identities to mainstream cultural ideas about the nature and racialized image of US identity.
+We will study fictionalized memoirs, poetry, theatre, historical documents and the centrality of Caribbean identities to mainstream cultural ideas about the nature and racialized image of US identity.
 You will examine the many ways in which Caribbean peoples have struggled to craft a sense of pride in their communities' identities despite many countervailing factors outside of their control.
+This class will invite all members to contribute their own family's or personal experience to discussions: the study of history is fundamentally a study of who we are and how we became who we are collectively and individually.
+Together we will explore how and why ideas of freedom so fundamental to the United States' national identity have been undercut or simply denied to Caribbean Latinos.
+Comparing their experience to our own-whoever we are-will be a central concern of every day of our class.

-These factors not only include the negative consequences of US military or political intervention in their home countries but the ways in which Jim Crow policies, xenophobia, anti-black racism, eugenics and the championing of "Anglo-Saxonism" converged in the treatment and experience of Caribbean Latinos as "automatic Others": rejected in white society and white spaces of the United States, Caribbean immigrants and migrant communities often faced rejection among African Americans as well before the dawn of an increasingly pan-ethnic civil rights movement in the 1960s and 70s.
-A key objective of the course is to excavate the vastly diverse forms and expressions of nonwhite racial consciousness in Caribbean Latinos' historical reactions and engagement with the vastly diverse forms and expressions of white racism.
+To do this, we will study historical factors that contributed to political and economic stagnation in the countries of the Caribbean that led their peoples to leave for the United States.
+Ironically, such factors include US military occupations and political interventions in Cuba, Puerto Rico and the Dominican Republic in the first sixty years of the Twentieth Century.
+These US policies were intended to redesign Caribbean economies to serve US businesses rather than local Caribbean peoples.
+However, historical factors that reshaped these Caribbean communities once they established in the United States will seem very familiar to us (sometimes because we have witnessed their legacies in our own lives).
+These include the ways in which Jim Crow policies, xenophobia, anti-black racism, eugenics and the championing of "Anglo-Saxonism" converged in the treatment and experience of Caribbean Latinos as "automatic Others".
+Rejected in white society and white spaces of the United States, Caribbean immigrants and migrant communities often still faced rejection among African Americans as well before the dawn of an increasingly pan-ethnic civil rights movement in the 1960s and 70s.
+Thus, a key objective of the course is to excavate the vastly diverse forms and expressions of non-white racial consciousness in Caribbean Latinos' historical reactions and engagement with the equally diverse forms and expressions of white racism.